 What Broadcom’s multiple demands from the business?

 The numerous requirements at Broadcom are almost flawless.
-The market-implied fade growth rate is 34.7%.
-Broadcom is valued at $125.62 per share at a growth rate of 5%.
-At 7%, it is worth $197.92.
-It is at $288.30 at 8% and is still lower compared to the market price.
-It is only when the percentage is 8.5%, that, Broadcom is over current market cap, and the V/P ratio is 118.8%.
+Broadcom is valued at $125.62 per share at a perpetual growth rate of 5%.
+At a longterm growth rate of 7%, it is worth $198 per share.
+It is only when the perpetual growth rate is near 8.5%, that, Broadcom is over current market cap, and the intrinsic value to current market cap (V/P) ratio is 119% making it undervalued by 19%.

-It is equivalent to saying that investors are investing in a business today that has to continue growing at the same rate that the AI chip cycle and the VMware software transition continue to work harmoniously at the same time.
+It is equivalent to saying that investors are investing in a business today that has to continue growing at the same rate with the AI chip cycle and the VMware software transition continue to work harmoniously at the same time.
 Broadcom may deliver that.
 It has an excellent trend in its current revenue, EBITDA and free-cash-flow.
-However, the stock ceases to be priced as excellent, with any margin of safety.
+However, the stock seems to be priced as excellent, with no margin of safety.
 It is valued as a high growth compounder.

 What Micron’s price implies about the cycle?

 Micron as well appears to be costly; however, the excessive pricing can be explained by the stock that is related to a cycle which might still be performing better.
 Growth rate of 5% makes Micron worth $158.71 per share.
 At 7%, the value rises to $238.50.
-It is fair value at 8.5% of 338.23 at 8% and 94.7% V/P, which is not close to its current market cap even at 8%.
+It is near perpetual growth rate of 8.5% that the stock has an intrinsic value of $338.23 that is still under the current market cap and only covers 94.7% shown by V/P ratio in our interactive chart.

 Micron is not cheap either.
 Nevertheless, the rationale behind its high price, at least, is associated with a genuine earnings recovery.
 Revenue increased more than twice between 2023 and 2025, EBITDA has recovered significantly and free cash flow became positive.
 The issue is sustainability.
 The model is essentially questioning whether Micron will be able to sustain such a cycle after the current memory upswing flames off.